-Job insecurity may not just cause economic stress to individuals, it can also may cause an identity crisis that can negatively impact someone for years.
+Job insecurity may not just cause economic stress to individuals.
+It also may cause an identity crisis that can negatively impact someone for years.
 A study featured in this article demonstrates this with a survey of 400 participants tracked throughout 2014.
-Subconsciously, being employed is a valuable social identity, and when that is threatened then a person’s well being diminishes.
+Subconsciously, being employed is a valuable social identity, and when that is threatened a person’s well-being diminishes.
 Read on for more details.

 - “What do you do?” is usually one of the very first questions that comes up in a conversation between two strangers.
 For many of us, a job is more than just a paycheck, it plays a big role in determining how we see ourselves.
 Losing a job can feel like losing a part of who we are.

 - Findings from a new study suggest that the threat of job instability doesn’t just cause economic stress, it can also have a major impact on how we view ourselves and our sense of personal identity.

 - When the loss of a job becomes more salient, people may start to become increasingly aware of being identified as part of an alternative, stigmatized out-group: the unemployed.